-The unique beauty of the bay with its karsts make it a natural to be added to UNESCO's World heritage listing, is it?
-The opinion of the traveller community on the Ask A Nomad site is divided.
+The unique beauty of the bay with its karsts make it a natural to be added to UNESCO's World heritage listing.
+But, it seems the opinions are divided among travelers.

-At the centre of the bay there are 775 of the formations in an area of just 330 square kilometers – an invitation to travellers to board a traditional Vietnamese junk-style boat and explore the bay, it's islands, caves, and floating villages.
+At the centre of the bay there are 775 of the formations in an area of just 330 square kilometers – an invitation for travelers to board a traditional Vietnamese junk-boat and explore the bay, it's islands, caves, and floating villages.

-Here are some of the most asked questions about Ha Long Bay, and the answers from the Nomads travel community.
-Check them out here, and ask your own travel question.
+Here are some of the most asked questions about Halong Bay, and the answers from our Nomads.
+Ask your own questions, here.

-"Is Ha Long Bay (one of the new 7 Wonders of Nature) worth visiting?
-I'd really appreciate your comments on this!
-Thks!"
-Asked Surenio via the Ask A Nomad iPad app.
+"Is Ha Long Bay (one of the new 7 Wonders of Nature) worth visiting?" – Surenio

 The quickest answer came from those who love the place, such as Quang Minh, "It definitely is, cheap place too.
 Unique and can't be found elsewhere."

-Sentiments echoed by Dwight Z a World Nomad – although as a local tour operator, he‘s either biased, or completely in love with the place!
+Sentiments echoed by Dwight Z a World Nomad, and local tour operator, who's either biased, or completely in love with the place!

-Queen of Sheeba (welcome your Majesty) was another happy World Nomad:
+Queen of Sheeba (welcome your Majesty) was another happy Nomad: